joshuasommerfeld/klaxons-at-dawn/README.md

 ## Aptitude

-### Mastermind
+### 2 Mastermind
 You can see what that others can't.
 The ties and tensions between people, the forces that are governing your society.
 You've succeeded by planning ahead.
 While the rules of the world have changed, you have not.
 You learn fast.

 **Advantage**: When hatching a plan.

 **Special**: _When a plan comes together_: One time, you can choose to give all other PCs an extra die to use on checks on bringing the plan together.

-### Support
+### 3 Support
 You have dedicated your life to helping others.
 You've seen what happens when people take what they need and give nothing back.
 Now more than ever you know that being there for those around you is the only chance you all have at surviving.

 **Advantage**: When helping another.

 **Special**: _Helping hand_:One time, you can help another player by giving them a critical success instead of them rolling.

-### Wildcard
+### 4 Survivalist
-You're a go getter.
-You get things done when no one else could.
-Some say you're too extreme.
-Some say you're bat shit insane.
-But you come out on top when no one expects it.
-Physically you're not much to look at, but you've got more in the tank than people think.
-So let them underestimate you.
-That's how you like it.
+You were prepared for this.
+Whether you wanted it to happen, or whether it kept you up at night, you've got everything you need in that head of yours.
+Surround yourself with people that are useful, and the rest...well they aren't going to make it anyway.
+Just follow your rules, and don't do anything stupid.

-**Advantage**: When doing something so crazy, it just might work.
+**Advantage**: When being pragmatic, knowing things.

-**Special Move**: _Reckless_: Any time, you can add 1 to the zombie tension meter in order to add 1 success to a check.
+**Special**: _Prepared_: One time, you have "just the right thing for the job" and gain exactly the piece of gear you want.

-### Warrior
+### 5 Warrior
 Maybe you had the fight in you all along.
 Maybe the Klaxons awakened something in you that slept, dormant just under the surface.
 Either way, you were born for a violent world.
 You are a primal force to be reckoned with, and nothing is standing between you, your loves ones, and survival.

 **Advantage**: Beating the ever loving crap out of something.